Cambrai Homily: Linguistic significance

-The Cambrai Homily, in reference to the French town Cambrai where it is kept at the municipal library, is one of the few surviving written sources for Old Irish in the period 700 to 900.
+The Cambrai Homily is one of the few surviving written sources for Old Irish in the period 700 to 900.
 As such, it was an important source for Rudolf Thurneysen's classic grammar of Old Irish.
 It exhibits some distinctive orthographical features; for instance, a long vowel is sometimes indicated in the manuscript not with a diacritical mark, but by doubling or writing out the vowel twice.
 However, it was clearly transcribed by someone who did not know any Irish and it contains, in Thurneysen's words, "every misreading which the Irish script could suggest".
 The edition published in Thesaurus Palaeohibernicus (vol. II, pp. 244 ff.) contains both the text as it appears in the manuscript and a restoration of what the editors believe to be the correct text.

 Penitence and suffering

 The passage from Matthew is addressed by Jesus to his disciples, calling upon each of them to follow his example and "take up his cross."
 The homily takes an inclusive view of penitence as combining self-mortification with compassion for others:

 Christ is to be regarded as a model not only of meaningful suffering, but of relations to others: "everyone's sickness was sickness to him, offence to anyone was offence to him, everyone's infirmity was infirmity to him."